DRITHI - CDOH

 Project Brief

-Beyond tracing policy trajectories, this project engages with the global discourse on the Commercial Determinants of Health (CDoH), a framework that highlights the role of commercial actors in shaping population health.
-It critically examines the relevance of CDoH models in India, where socio-cultural, political, and economic conditions differ from the high-income settings in which these frameworks are usually developed.
-The study also explores how Indian philosophical, normative, and policy traditions could enrich the conceptual tools used to understand commercial determinants in global health.
-Key research questions include: What explains major shifts in public policies on these substances since the colonial era?
-How have legal but harmful industries influenced these shifts?
-Which bodies of knowledge and dominant discourses shape understandings of CDoH?
+This research explores the evolution and determinants of public policies related to select psychoactive substances—tobacco, alcohol, cannabis, and opium—in India, from their industrial-scale production during colonial rule to the present.
+It examines how these policies have shifted over time and the extent to which powerful legal industries—despite their known public health harms—have influenced policy narratives, regulations, and market dynamics.
+By tracing these influences, the study aims to uncover the political and commercial interests driving policy change and continuity across historical periods.
+Beyond mapping policy trajectories, the project engages with global discourse on the Commercial Determinants of Health (CDoH)—a framework highlighting the role of commercial actors in shaping population health.
+It critically assesses the relevance of CDoH models in India, where socio-cultural, political, and economic conditions differ from high-income contexts where these frameworks are typically developed.
+The study also considers how Indian philosophical, normative, and policy traditions might enrich the conceptual tools used to understand commercial determinants in global health.
+Key research questions include: What explains major shifts in public policies related to these substances since the colonial era?
+What role have legal but harmful industries played in shaping these shifts?
+What bodies of knowledge and dominant discourses influence understandings of CDoH?
 And what Indian ethical, cultural, or policy perspectives could offer complementary insights?
+The project aims to inform public health research and policy reform in India.
+It seeks to generate evidence supporting the integration of CDoH considerations into national health agendas, influence resource allocation, strengthen regulations, and foster multi-sectoral partnerships.
+Ultimately, it will contribute to more accountable, health-promoting governance of psychoactive substances.

 Objectives